Exeter Science Park: Occupants

 As of December 2022, the park has 45 tenants.
 These include CEFAS, Securious, Attomarker, Vivax Metrotech, Boomi, Theta Technologies, Oxitech, Diagnexia UK Limited, Klarian Ltd., the University of Exeter and Joiin.

 In 2016, the Met Office took delivery of an IT hall and neighbouring office building at the Science Park.
-The IT hall houses a new supercomputer, the Met Office's third.
+The IT hall housed a supercomputer, the Met Office's third, but is no longer used for this purpose.
+As of February 2025, the Met Office is looking to sell the whole site.